HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 If you don’t receive a subsidy payment

 Premium payments are due in advance, on a calendar month basis.
 Monthly payments are due before the first day of each month for coverage effective during such month.
-After the first premium is paid, a one (1) month grace period starting from the premium due date is given for the payment of premium.
+After the first premium is paid, a 60 day grace period starting from the premium due date is given for the payment of premium.
 This provision means that if any required premium is not paid on or before the date it is due, it may be paid during the grace period.
 Coverage will remain in force during the grace period; however, claims may pend for covered services rendered to the member during the grace period.
-We will notify HHS, as necessary, of the non-payment of premiums, the member, as well as providers of the possibility of denied claims when the member is in the grace period.
+We will notify the member, as necessary, of the non-payment of premiums, as well as providers of the possibility of denied claims when the member is in the grace period.

 D) Retroactive Denials

 "Retroactive denial of a previously paid claim" or "retroactive denial of payment" means any attempt by a carrier retroactively to collect payments already made to a provider with respect to a claim by reducing other payments currently owed to the provider, by withholding or setting off against future payments, or in any other manner reducing or affecting the future claim payments to the provider.

 There are instances where claims may be denied retroactively if you received services from a provider or facility that is not in our network, terminate coverage with Ambetter, provide late notification of other coverage due to new coverage, or have a change in circumstance, such as divorce or marriage.
 This causes Ambetter from Arkansas Health and Wellness to request recoupment of payment from the Provider.

 Retroactive denials can be avoided by paying your premiums on time and in full, and making sure you talk to your provider about whether the service performed is a covered benefit.
 You can also avoid retroactive denials by obtaining your medical services from an in-network provider.

 If you believe the denial is in error, you are encouraged to contact Member Services by calling the number on your ID card.

 E) Recoupment of Overpayments